Stanley Anthony Coveleski

 - Died March 20, 1984 in South Bend, IN USA

-Born in the coal-mining town of Shamokin, PA, he was the younger brother of pitcher Harry Coveleski and one of four professional players in the family.
-By the age of 12, he was already working six days a week in the mine, putting in 12-hour days for a salary of $3.75 a week.
-Determined to escape life in the coal mines, Stan Coveleski signed his first professional contract with the Lancaster Red Roses, a minor league team managed by former outfielder Marty Hogan.
-In 1909, he helped that team secure its first championship in the Tri-State League.
+Born in the coal-mining town of Shamokin, PA, he was the younger brother of pitcher Harry Coveleski and one of four professional players in the family (John and Frank Coveleski were the others).
+By the age of 12, he was already working six days a week in the coal mines, putting in 12-hour days for a salary of $3.75 a week.
+Determined to escape that life, Stan signed his first pro contract with the Lancaster Red Roses, managed by former outfielder Marty Hogan.
+In 1909, he helped the team secure its first championship in the Tri-State League.

 He did not find immediate success in the majors.
-He was given a five-game trial by the Philadelphia Athletics in 1912 but failed to impress.
-He returned to the minor leagues and turned his career around with the Portland Beavers in 1915, where he learned to throw the spitball.
-He pitched 293 innings in 64 games that season, with a 2.67 ERA, prompting Cleveland to give him another look.
-This time, he was ready, In 1916, he walked only 58 batters in 232 innings, an excellent display of control for someone who threw the notoriously difficult to control spitball.
+He was given a five-game trial by Connie Mack and the Philadelphia Athletics in 1912 but failed to impress despite tossing a three-hit shutout in his first start against a loaded Detroit Tigers lineup.
+He returned to the minor leagues and turned his career around with the Portland Beavers of the Pacific Coast League in 1915, where he learned to master the spitball.
+He pitched 293 innings in 64 games with a 2.67 ERA, prompting Cleveland to give him another look.
+This time, he was ready.
+In 1916, he walked only 58 batters in 232 innings with a 15-13, 3.41 record, an excellent display of control for someone who threw the notoriously difficult to control spitter.
 Within a couple of years, he was considered the master of the pitch; his version was thrown high and looked destined to be a ball until it dipped into the strike zone at the last moment.

 In 1917 and 1918, Coveleski pitched for an Indians team that was depleted by World War I. Star players Ed Klepfer, Joe Harris and Elmer Smith were all mobilized, leaving the Indians short of good players.
 That placed an additional burden on those who remained, including Coveleski.
-In a game that embodied the era, he pitched a 19-inning complete game against the New York Yankees on May 24th, winning 3-2 thanks to two home runs by RF Smokey Joe Wood.
+In a game that embodied the era, he pitched a 19-inning complete game against the New York Yankees on May 24, 1918, winning, 3-2, thanks to two home runs by pitcher turned outfielder Smokey Joe Wood.
 He seemed to suffer no particular ill effect from that marathon performance, taking his next turn in the rotation five days later then going on to pitch over 300 innings that year.
-He notched his first 20-win season in 1919 and won 24 in 1920 when the Indians won their first World Series title.
+He notched his first 20-win season in 1918, finishing 22-13, 1.82, and won 24 back to back seasons, going 24-12, 2.61 in 1919 and 24-14, 2.49 with 133 strikeouts when the Indians won their first World Series title in 1920.

 - 2-time AL ERA Leader (1923 & 1925)